 Just about every human experiences this.
 The difference for each person is a matter of how much, and how often.
 There are things you can do in the short term, and long term to change these emotions.

 I’ve included here some shifts you can do to relieve some of the overwhelming emotions.
-Some of these steps will require practice to develop the skill and strength.
+Some of these steps will require practice to develop skills and strength.
 The benefit of taking the time to practice these skills is that you never find yourself in these overwhelming emotions again.

 When overwhelmed with emotions it can feel like a ton of bricks have been dropped on you.
 The way we get those bricks off is one step at a time.
 When overwhelmed, we can’t lift off all the thoughts and emotions at once.
 If we could do that we wouldn’t be overwhelmed.
 So plan to make the shifts in manageable steps.

-Mindset shift for Changing Emotions #1 You are not broken or failing
+Overwhelmed mindset shift #1: You are not broken or failing

 It’s the expectation that we should be handling these emotions immediately without any struggle, learning, or growth that are misplaced.
 Understanding you are having a human experience that all normal humans have can take one of the bricks off.
 It gives you some separation from the belief that you are broken, or that nobody understands, or could know what you are feeling.
 These beliefs add layers of emotions, sometimes worse than the original response.